fl101/awardfares-blog/_posts/2024-04-30-eb-atlanta-discount.md

 ### Find seats to Atlanta using AwardFares

-AwardFares is the fastest and easiest way to find available seats using EuroBonus points, as you can search across multiple dates at the same time, applying filters with just a few clicks.
+AwardFares is the fastest and easiest way to find available seats using EuroBonus points.
+You can search across multiple dates at the same time and apply filters with just a few clicks.

-Here's how to search for available seats on the route to Atlanta, to take advantage of the discount:
+Here's how to search for available seats on the route to Atlanta to take advantage of the discount:

 1. Go to [AwardFares](https://awardfares.com/search) and log-in.
 2. Set **EuroBonus** as the *Frequent Flyer Program*.
-3. Select the *Route*, for example, **Copenhagen (CPH) or Stockholm (ARN)** to **Atlanta (ATL)**
+3. Select the *Route*, for example, [**Copenhagen (CPH) or Stockholm (ARN)** to **Atlanta (ATL)**](https://awardfares.com/search?CPH,ARN.ATL.;c:economy;a:SK;z:sas).
 4. Under *Airline* set **SAS only**.
 This way you only get flights operated by SAS (instead of the whole Star Alliance).
 5. Tap on the *Cabin* pill and set **Economy**.
 The discount only applies to Economy tickets.
 6. Select a date or multiple dates using the Timeline View.

 That's it!
-You'll see the availability displayed in the Timeline
+You'll see the availability displayed in the Timeline:

 <img src="../assets/img/eb-atlanta-discount/timeline.webp" alt="50% point discount on flights to Atlanta with EuroBonus points (Timeline View)." class="noborder"/>

-And the full result list below.
+And also the full result list below.
 Tap anywhere on the flight to expand and see more details such as prices.
 Note that the discounted price will be shown on the SAS booking website during the booking (not on AwardFares).

 <img src="../assets/img/eb-atlanta-discount/results.webp" alt="50% point discount on flights to Atlanta with EuroBonus points (Results)." class="noborder"/>